Why Visit The Netherlands?

 Amy Guides™ offers Travel Consulting, Itinerary Planning and other helpful services related to Food, Travel & Culture.
-If you’re interested in getting more specific information for Amsterdam or any other place, simply reach out to us here.
-We offer 1-on-1 and small group meetings via online chat or video, so you feel secure in your plans rather than lost.
+If you’re interested in getting more specific information for Amsterdam or any other place, simply contact us here.
+We offer 1-on-1 and small group meetings via online chat or video, so you feel secure in your plans.

 Amsterdam Food Guide: De Pijp Restaurants

 Alright, friends.
-Let’s get this Food and Drink Party started!
+Let’s get this party started!
 These restaurants are not listed in any particular ranking or order.
-We totally get it: one person’s Chicken Picatta preference is another’s Sushi.
+We get it: one person’s preference for Chicken Piccata is another’s Sushi.

 So without any further ado, here is the Amy Guides™ Food Guide: Favorite De Pijp Restaurants, Bars, Cafes and Hangouts.

 Address: Stadhouderskade 77

 If you love a classic British pub, Cafe Berkhout is for you.
 Tasty traditional draught beers, ever-changing micro/craft brews and simple-but-yummy menu items make this tiny hangout a stand out in De Pijp restaurants.
 Located on the corner directly across from the Heineken Experience makes Cafe Berkhout perfectly accessible when you wish a quick respite from a day touring or hanging out in Amsterdam.

-Bakers & Roasters – Eerste Jacob van Campenstraat 54
+Address: Eerste Jacob van Campenstraat 54 – 1072 BH Amsterdam

 Cafe De Pijp – Ferdinand Bolstraat 17-19